AHartNtkn/AHartNtkn.github.io/_posts/2021-XX-XX-A-Unified-Theory-of-Recursion-Schemes.md

 natEq = hylo[natEqFMap, natEqAlg, natEqCoalg];
 ```

-However, we can use this acumulator hylomorphism to define this in a slightly different but equivalent manner.
-With it, we fold on the first argument and use the second argument as part of the natural transformation.
+However, we can use this acumulator hylomorphism to define this in a slightly different manner.
+With it, we unfold on the first argument and use the second argument as part of the natural transformation.

 ```mathematica
 natEqCoalg[0] := z